mozilla/awsboxen/README.rst

   * Add a "deploy --dry-run" command which prints a summary of the changes that will be made, and highlights any potential downtime or destruction of existing resources.
-  * Make it easier to inject configuration via cloud-init.
-Currently you have to write a user-data script that sets the appropriate config files.
-    * Idea: a "Plumbing" section in the config, where you can specify json files to write into the AMI.
-We translate it into cloud-init commands during pre-processing.
-  * Handling of production secrets e.g. SSL certs.
   * Cleaning up of old AMIs, and related snapshots.